Narrowing down the best road trips from Adelaide is no easy task because there are so many places you can visit starting from this underrated city.

 Innes National Park, also known as Dilba-Guaranda Innes National Park, is one of the underrated road trips from Adelaide on this list.

-It’s located on the Yorke Peninsula and has some of the best scenery in South Australia.
-From rugged coastlines to beautiful beaches, there are a lot of reasons to visit.
+It’s located on the Yorke Peninsula and has some of South Australia’s best scenery.
+From rugged coastline to beautiful beaches, there are a lot of reasons to visit.

 One is to check out one of the best beaches in South Australia, Ethel Wreck Beach.
 This features the wreck of a ship you can see above.
 You can also check out Cape Spencer Lighthouse, where you’ll get some amazing views out into the sea.